-Geschichte und Kultur in der Innenstadt von Salem entdecken
+Entdecken Sie Geschichte und Kultur in der Innenstadt von Salem

 Start your day by grabbing a cup of locally-roasted coffee from The Governor’s Cup, Archive Coffee & Bar or Isaac’s.
-If you’re craving a freshly made, sweet treat to go with that cup o’ joe, pop in to 5 Star Donuts or Big Wig Donuts.
+If you’re craving a freshly made, sweet treat to go with that cup o’ joe, pop in to Big Wig Donuts.

 Next, explore Willamette Heritage Center, with fourteen historic structures on a 5-acre campus, including the 1841 Jason Lee House and Methodist Parsonage - the oldest standing wooden frame houses in the Pacific Northwest.
 The 1896 Thomas Kay Woolen Mill, a National Park Service-designated American Treasure, vividly tells the story of industrialization in the Mid-Willamette Valley.